Ayblue004/revision/README.md

   o	Battery capacity
 ### Research
 •	Find at least 3 examples of applications that match the type you want to develop.
 •	State the features they all have in common and how they are used.
+• Find out about the legalities involved in making an application like this, Data, permissions and all
 •	Give a detailed description of how these applications work (each).
 •	State the negative sides you have found in the application.
 •	While talking about a specific application show screenshots of the interface to enable the reader to better understand what you are talking about.